apache/cloudstack-www/CONTRIBUTING.md

 **COMMITTER: Merge & Deploy**

-Once a PR is merged into `main` branch using Github UI, the changes are made live by a Github Actions based automation workflow.
+Once a PR is merged into `main` branch using GitHub UI, the changes are made live by a GitHub Actions based automation workflow.